vtexdocs/dev-portal-content/docs/vtex-io/Reference/concepts/vtex-io-documentation-edition-app.md

 - Edition Business (`vtex.edition-business@0.x`) - installs all the necessary apps to build a store with the [Legacy CMS Portal](https://help.vtex.com/en/tracks/cms--2YcpgIljVaLVQYMzxQbc3z/6OCY6S9tqBXPD5mgpbBInC).
 - Edition Store (`vtex.edition-store@5.x`) - installs all the necessary apps to develop a store with the [Store Framework](https://developers.vtex.com/docs/guides/getting-started-3).

-There are currently 4 available versions of the Edition Store.
+There are currently four available versions of the Edition Store.
 Next, you can better understand the differences between them:

 | Versions | What is new? |
 | --- | --- |